What is Keratoconus?

 Symptoms of Keratoconus

-These are the more important symptoms of keratoconus:
+These are the significant symptoms of keratoconus:

 • Blurred vision that does not improve with eyeglasses